JeffersonKernel/run-sdk/README.md

 **Note: This project is only lightly supported with limited ressources for now by the team at https://runcraft.io.
 Feel free to contribute.**

 RUN is a token protocol to build whatever you dream up.
 A world of interactive apps and tokens.

 To give it a go, visit https://wiki.runcraft.io/ for tutorials and docs.

+## Versions and migrations

+### version 0.6.42

+- removes support for Run Connect API which was configured as default and got deprecated.
+It was replaced with the whatsonchain API as default, be aware that they have rate limits.

+**migration guide:** this means you cannot pass "run" as the api config anymore, or you will get an error.
+Instead you can just remove it to use the default, pass "whatsonchain" or use a custom api of your own.

 ## Installation